pdmosses/hyperlinked-twins/docs/browsing.md

 [^imports]: In some meta-languages, module imports are implicit.

-Each name reference is a link to a declaration.
+Each name reference in a hyperlinked twin webpage is a clickable link to a declaration.
-However, a name declaration may be split across different modules;
+However, a name declaration may be split across different pages;
 a reference to the name then links to its first declaration (either in the same file as the reference, otherwise in the file with the file with the first relative URL, ordered lexicographically).

 In general, there may be any number of references to a name declaration.
-Each declaration links to the first such reference, unless there are none.
+Each declaration in the generated webpage links to the first such reference.
-(In fact when browsing or editing files in the Spoofax language workbench, declarations are *not* equipped with links to references, although they might be useful.)
+(When browsing or editing files in the Spoofax language workbench, declarations don't provide any links to references.)

-Each name reference and declaration has a `title` attribute that browsers should display when hovering over the name.
-The title shows the line number of the target of the link, together with the relative URL of its module for hyperlinks to other files.
+Each name reference and declaration has a `title` attribute that browsers may display when hovering over the name with a pointing device.[^title] The title shows the line number of the target of the link, together with the relative URL of its module for hyperlinks to other files.
-It also lists the line numbers of further occurrences of the name.[^missing]
+It also lists the line numbers and URLs of any further occurrences of the name.[^missing]

+[^title]: Browsers on mobile devices don't display title attributes.
+    Moreover, it appears that the Safari desktop browser doesn't when full-screen.

 [^missing]: It appears that the Spoofax name analysis does not always include inter-module references
     in the absence of direct imports.